cawasser/rccst/webpack.md

 When I attempted to use webpack in rccst, we ran into a problem with the cesium project.
 Trial and error and a lot of google-fu helped us resolve that.

+##Basic Solution

+Modify shadow-cljs.edn to let Shadow know that an external javascript bundler will be used.
+Shadow will generate a js file (we call it requires.js) containing a require statement for the node-modules we are using.

+Run the webpack bundler from the command line.
+This will injest the shadow-created requires.js and produce a file we call bundle.js.

+Make sure to include the bundle.js as a script file in index.html BEFORE our app.js file.

 ##Required Packages

+###Webpack

+###React